Hackers News Hackers News

 How ProSpy Reaches Its Victims

-The delivery method follows a deliberate two-stage process.
-First, attackers build fake social media or messaging personas — sometimes posing as Apple Support on iMessage or operating through professional platforms like LinkedIn — to establish an initial connection with the target.
+The delivery mechanism for ProSpy involves a carefully orchestrated two-stage process.
+Initially, attackers establish deceptive social media or messaging personas, sometimes impersonating Apple Support on iMessage or engaging targets via professional platforms like LinkedIn, to build rapport and trust.

-Once a level of trust is formed, the victim is sent a spearphishing link that, for Android users, leads directly to a fake website hosting a trojanized APK file designed to look like a legitimate messaging app.
+Once a sufficient level of trust is established, the victim receives a spearphishing link.
+For Android users, this link directs them to a fraudulent website hosting a trojanized APK file, which is disguised to appear as a legitimate messaging application.

-During the investigation, one observed example involved a fake invitation to join a secure video call.
-Clicking the link redirected the user to a landing page impersonating a ToTok app update, which then automatically started downloading a malicious APK.
+During the investigation, one notable instance involved a fake invitation to join a secure video call.
+Clicking the provided link redirected the user to a landing page that mimicked a ToTok app update, which then automatically initiated the download of a malicious APK.
+This deceptive page was available in both English and Arabic, indicating a deliberate effort by the attackers to target an Arabic-speaking audience.
+Similar staging sites were also created to impersonate Signal and Botim, each meticulously designed to exploit user trust.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.